trumanng10/MasteringAPI_dotnet/level2/lab6Linux.md

 ### **Conclusion**
 This guide provides a practical introduction to creating and deploying a simple .NET Web API and securely exposing it using NGROK.
 You can now experiment with more advanced API features and configurations using these tools.

-Let me know if you’d like more detailed steps or enhancements!